xing/mire/README.md

 # mire - a ruby method usage analyzer

-Analyzes a ruby project and finds method usage.
+Analyzes a ruby project and help you to find dependencies, call stacks and unused methods.

 ## Installation